Lunyachek/brand/RG_CHANGELOG.rst

 Added:
 =====
+* move «End My Exam» button and time to the right side of Special Exam notification block (RGOeX-25179)
+* add pre-commit-hooks, add .gitlab-ci.yml and update npm dependencies (MC-36)
+* add RG basic branding for the MFE Course Authoring (RGOeX-24924)
+* add RG basic branding for the MFE Discussion (RGOeX-24917)
+* add RG basic branding for the MFE Authn and cookie banner component (RGOeX-24910)
+* update stylelint to version 14 (RGOeX-24910)
 * add RG basic branding settings (colors, fonts, variables) (RGOeX-384)
 * add styles for the MFE footer component (RGOeX-407)
 * add styles for the header of the Learning MFE (RGOeX-652)